danwing/cidfi/draft-wing-cidfi.md

 pertain only to the client's own UDP 4-tuple, the client sends the CIDFI nonce protected by the HMAC secret it obtained from
 {{client-authorizes}} over the QUIC UDP 4-tuple it is using with the QUIC server.
-The ability to transmit the nonce on the same UDP 4-tuple as the QUIC connection indicates ownership of that IP address and UDP port.
+The ability to transmit that packet on the same UDP 4-tuple as the QUIC connection indicates ownership of that IP address and UDP port.
 The nonce and HMAC are sent in a {{!STUN=RFC5389}} indication (STUN class of 0b01) containing one or more CIDFI-NONCE attributes ({{iana-stun}}).
 If there are multiple CIDFI-aware network elements, the single STUN indication contains a CIDFI-NONCE attribute from each of them.
+This message is discarded by the QUIC server.

-The figure below shows a summarized message flow obtaining the nonce from the CIDFI-aware router, send the nonce in the same UDP 4-tuple towards the QUIC server, and providing the mapping to the CIDFI-aware network element.
+The figure below shows a summarized message flow obtaining the nonce and HMAC secret from the CIDFI-aware router then later sending the nonce and HMAC in the same UDP 4-tuple towards the QUIC server:

 ~~~~~ aasvg
  QUIC                            CIDFI-aware            QUIC